syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 ## How to navigate to particular page

-Navigating to a particular page in the Syncfusion&reg; Grid is particularly useful when dealing with large datasets.
+Navigating to a particular page in the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid is particularly useful when dealing with large datasets.
 It provides a quick and efficient way to jump to a specific page within the grid.

-To achieve page navigation, you can use the [GotoPageAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GoToPageAsync_System_Int32_) method provided by Syncfusion&reg; Grid.
+To achieve page navigation, you can use the [GotoPageAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GoToPageAsync_System_Int32_) method provided by Syncfusion<sup style="font-size:70%">&reg;</sup> Grid.
 This method allows you to programmatically navigate to a specific page within the grid.

 The following example demonstrates how to dynamically navigate to a particular page using the `GotoPageAsync` method triggered by an external button click based on **NumericTextBox** input: